sjayawardena/p4-baby-tracker/README.md

 ### HTML

-The html files for the site across all apps have sucessfully passed through the [W3 validation](https://validator.w3.org/) process.
+The html files for the site across all apps have successfully passed through the [W3 validation](https://validator.w3.org/) process.

 The boilerplate text, html and head elements from the top of base.html in the 'templates' folder of the root directory passed through with no issues.

 ![base.html validated screenshot](static/images/readme/p4-base.html-validated-screenshot.png)

-Then, the contents of all of these html files passed through the validator with no issues (the issues flaged warning that there was no boilerplate html at the top - DOCTYPE, head element, html element, title element etc - were ignored due the the templated nature of the files, and on the basis that the boilerplate text, html and head elements of base.html passed through with no issues):
+Then, the contents of all of these html files passed through the validator with no issues (the issues flagged warning that there was no boilerplate html at the top - DOCTYPE, head element, html element, title element etc - were ignored due the the templated nature of the files, and on the basis that the boilerplate text, html and head elements of base.html passed through with no issues):

 - footer.html (root directory, in 'templates/includes' folder)
 - header.html (broot directory, in 'templates/includes' folder)